 },

-None => (),
+_ => (),

 }

-Listing 6-5
+Listing 6-6: A match that only cares about executing code when the value is Some<T>

-We want to do something with the Some match, but do nothing with the None case.
-We can do this with an Option, but with a more complex enum,: adding _ => () after processing just one variant is a lot of boilerplate code that we have to add to satisfy the match expression.
+We want to do something with the Some match but do nothing with the None case.
+We can do this with an Option but with a more complex match than we'd like.
+To satisfy the match expression, we have to add _ => () after processing just one variant, which is a lot of boilerplate code to add.

-Instead, we could write this in a shorter way with if let.
-This code behaves exactly the same as the match above5:
+Instead, we could write this in a shorter way using if let.
+The following code behaves the same as the match in Listing 6-6:

 if let Some(x) = some_option {